feddelegrand7/mini007/README.md

 #> [1] "Write a 1 sentence advertisment about an Algerian dates (the fruid)"
 #>
 #> $response
-#> Experience the sweet essence of Algeria with our premium, sun-ripened
+#> Experience the rich, sun-kissed sweetness of Algerian dates—a natural delight
-#> dates—nature’s perfect energy-packed delight!
+#> that nourishes your body and delights your taste buds!
 #>
 #> $validation_criteria
 #> [1] "Response must be under 100 words, professional tone, and highlight Algerian dates"